yyandrew/tmux-presentation/README.md

 # What is tmux

-Tmux authors describe it as a terminal multiplexer.
+Tmux authors describe it as a terminal multiplexer.A terminal multiplexer is a software application that can be used to multiplex several virtual consoles, allowing a user to access multiple separate terminal sessions inside a single terminal window or remote terminal session.

 It enables a number of windows to be created, accessed, and controlled from a single window terminal.